 This pricing model is the most advanced, but it has also shown to be highly effective at increasing an agency’s profits.

-First, the agency has to determine what is specifically valuable to the client, such as leads, traffic, conversion rates, etc. Most importantly, it has to be able to track and measure the results.
+First, the agency has to determine what is specifically valuable to the client, such as leads, traffic, conversion rates, etc. Most importantly, it has to be able to track and measure the performance and results.

 To sell this pricing model, agencies need a track record of producing high-value outcomes so they can build trust during the sales process as some clients will be hesitant about this more customized model of pricing.
 However, most prospects come to the realization fairly quickly that they want to buy results, not hours or even projects.

-Small improvements to your pricing can have a significant impact on your agency’s financial health.
+Small improvements to your pricing strategies can have a significant impact on your agency’s financial health.
 In fact, a study done by pricing experts at McKinsey and Company and published in Harvard Business Review found that a 1% price improvement results in an 11.1% increase in profits.
 This can make a big difference for small and growing firms looking to invest in new team members and additional resources for their agencies.

 It’s time to become a pricing expert and take control of how you price your services – before your clients do.